CharGolden-Games/Char-s-Adventure/README.md

 [ninjamuffin99](https://ninjamuffin99.newgrounds.com/) - 1 of the main inspirations behind making a game.
 Programmed Friday Night Funkin', a major inspiration for me.

 [evilsk8er](https://evilsk8r.newgrounds.com/)/[PhantomArcade](https://phantomarcade.newgrounds.com/) - Art Inspirations.
-Made the art for Friday Night Funkin', Which is where my art started.
+Made/Animated the art for Friday Night Funkin', Which is where my art started.

 [KawaiSprite](https://kawaisprite.newgrounds.com/) - Main musical inspiration (I have yet to make any tracks but if I had, this is where it started.)